mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/tutorials/qwen3_vl_8b_singleNPU/qwen3_vl_8b_singleNPU.md

 nohup vllm-mindspore serve /path/to/save/Qwen3-VL-8B-Instruct --max-model-len 32768 --gpu-memory-utilization 0.85 &
 ```

-User can also set the local model path as model tag.
+Users can also set the local model path as model tag.
 If the service starts successfully, similar output will be obtained:

 ```text
 INFO:   Started server process [6363]